continued from previous

 Olivia was sitting by herself on a stool by the bench, reading John’s lab notebook just as he walked in.
 She looked up at him with an “I’ve been caught” expression, as John looked down towards her chest and recognized his notebook in her hands.

 “Yea they’re not really notes, I was just doodling around” – said John, looking a bit embarrassed.
-But it was obvious that the drawings were not just doodles.
-They had meant something to him.
-He didn’t know exactly what.
+But the level of detail in the drawing was much more than what someone would expect from a “doodle”.
+It indicated that the drawing had meant something to John, for him to have devoted so much time to it.

 “This is kinda mesmerizing” Olivia said.
 “Have you got more of these?”

 “I’ve only started doing them recently”, John said.
 “They help me find calm”

 “Are you ok?” – Olivia received an answer in the form of silence.